What living with rheumatoid arthritis as a youth is like

-Besides sleep, Ryan began to focus more on his lifestyle and became more attentive to his body’s needs with regard to nutrition, sun exposure and social activities.
+Besides sleep, James began to focus more on his lifestyle and became more attentive to his body’s needs with regard to nutrition, sun exposure and social activities.
 He speaks of the experience as having a second person to look after and that he could no longer “live like a reckless young person”.

 “It’s almost like having a second person to look after, which is the sick person within you.
 And I think it tightens that feedback loop between you and your body,” he adds.